What is New Western Dry Gin?

 Final Note

 The definition of New Western Dry Gin is relatively vague.
-But once you get the idea of how the taste differs from classic Dry and London Dry Gins, you also develop a better understanding of this new "Contemporary" category.
+Once you know how the taste differs from classic Dry and London Dry Gins, you get a better understanding of this new "Contemporary" category.

 To me, first and foremost, it's an exciting sub-category that offers plenty of opportunities to create new craft cocktail recipes and bring local flavors from all over the world into classic drinks.